arohner/datomic-compound-index/README.md

 Create an indexed attribute, of type string.
 In a comment/docstring, specify the type and order of values that will be indexed.
-When inserting new entities, use index-key on the attribute:
+When inserting new entities, use index-key to create the value for the compound-indexed attribute:

 ```clojure
 (let [event-at (Date.)